All in One View

 Introduction

-In an analytic pipeline, exploratory data analysis (EDA) is an important step before formal modelling.
+In an analytic pipeline, exploratory data analysis (EDA) is an important step before formal modeling.
 EDA helps determine relationships between variables and summarize their main characteristics, often by means of data visualization.

 This episode focuses on EDA of outbreak data using R packages.
-A key aspect of EDA in epidemic analysis is ‘person, place and time’.
-It is useful to identify how observed events - such as confirmed cases, hospitalizations, deaths, and recoveries - change over time, and how these vary across different locations and demographic factors, including gender, age, and more.
+A key aspects of EDA in epidemic analysis are person, place, and time.
+It is useful to identify how observed events–such as confirmed cases, hospitalizations, deaths, and recoveries–change over time, and how these vary across different locations and demographic factors, including gender, age, and more.

 R